-Basic Overview of Leather Grains and Qualities
+Basic Overview of Types of Leather Grains and Leather Quality

 Leather is made from a variety of animal hides.
 The hides are preserved through a process called tanning, during which a chemical (tannin) is usually applied to the hide.
 Many methods of tanning have been developed over the centuries.

 After tanning, hides may be split to obtain a material that can be crafted into useful products or apparel.
-If the top surface of a hide is of exceptional quality, meaning that it does not have much damage from insects, scars or brand marks, then it can be used as-is and is called full grain leather.
+If the top surface of a hide is of exceptional leather quality, meaning that it does not have much damage from insects, scars or brand marks, then it can be used as-is and is called full grain leather.

 Top grain leather is made from hides that are considered to be too flawed to become full grain leather.
 It has had the split layer of the hide removed from it, leaving it softer and more pliable than full grain leather.
 The leather is then sanded or buffed to remove flaws.
 It may have a finish coat added to the surface, making it less breathable than full grain leather.
 The name "top grain" often confuses consumers as it makes this type of leather seem to be the "top quality."
-In fact, it is not the highest quality of leather- full grain leather is.
+In fact, it is not the highest leather quality- full grain leather is.
 The grain in this type of leather may be "corrected," where imperfections in the hide are removed through sanding.
 Then an artificial grain is pressed into the leather and topped with a treatment of pigment or stain.
 Top grain leather is also used to create suede and nubuck.